 Discuss the importance of completing work.
 Get your child involved in the process from the start by talking about the benefits of learning.
 Welcome their suggestions for how to work together and what time.

 We find learning in the morning, then another lesson just after lunch suits us best.
-The rest of the day is then free for other activities or getting my own work done.
+The rest of the day is free for other activities or getting my work done.

 Break Tasks Down Into Chunks